ConsHack/conshack-api/README.md

 + [ ] Dashboard of all articles which have been reviewed & recent searches

-+ [ ] Realtime interaction between all people using the plugin to enable (*google-docs style*) collaboration and eliminate duplicated effort!
++ [ ] Realtime interaction between all people using the plugin to enable (*google-docs style*) collaboration and eliminate duplicated effort! requires a bit of: https://github.com/nelsonic/learn-rethinkdb

 ### Run Server Locally